alexklibisz/elastiknn/docs/pages/api.md

 ### Exact Mapping

 The exact model will allow you to run exact searches.
-These don't levarage any indexing constructs and have `O(n^2)` runtime, where `n` is the total number of documents.
+These don't leverage any indexing constructs and have `O(n^2)` runtime, where `n` is the total number of documents.

 You don't need to supply any `"model": "..."` value or any model parameters to use this model.